-The core facility metabolomics has a close collaboration with the bioinformatics laboratory (KEBB) headed by Prof. dr. Antoine van Kampen located in the Amsterdam UMC; location AMC.
+The core facility metabolomics has a close collaboration with the Bioinformatics Laboratory headed by Prof. dr. Antoine van Kampen located at the Amsterdam UMC; location AMC.
 This collaboration helps us developing professional tools for the analysis of our complex metabolomics/fluxomics and lipidomics data.
 Our bioinformaticians developed in-house annotation software tools in the programming languages R and MATLAB for the proper annotation of complex lipid species (figure 1).

 Figure 1.
 The inhouse built MATLAB pipeline for the annotation of lipid species.